Compression fronts from fast radio bursts: Problem formulation

-In addition to heating the plasma, the radio wave also deposits momentum, pushing the plasma along the wave direction.
-The effective inertia of a plasma with $\sigma\gg 1$ is increased by its magnetic field, which reduces its bulk acceleration.
-The bulk acceleration leads to compression of the plasma and its magnetic field \citep{Beloborodov21b}.
+Besides the wave strength parameter $a$, the problem of FRB-plasma interaction has two more dimensionless parameters: the background plasma magnetization $\sigma$ and the ratio of gyrofrequency $\omB=e\Bbg/\me c$ to the wave frequency $\om$.
+The parameters $a$ and $\omB/\om$ determine whether the plasma particles execute regular oscillations or experience stochastic heating in the radio wave.
+In addition to heating, the radio wave also deposits momentum, pushing the plasma along the wave direction.
+This effect depends on $\sigma$: $\sigma\gg 1$ implies that the effective bulk inertia of MHD fluid is significantly increased by its magnetic field, which can slow down its bulk acceleration.
+However, the acceleration effect may still be strong in waves with $a\gg 1$.

-Dynamics of a plasma exposed to the radio wave is easiest to investigate in the plane geometry, assuming a uniform magnetized background ahead of the wave.
-Details of the radio wave are not important, however one needs to choose a concrete shape of the wave packet when simulating the plasma dynamics numerically.
+Dynamics of a magnetized plasma exposed to the radio wave is easiest to calculate in the plane geometry, assuming a uniform magnetized background ahead of the wave packet.
+Details of the radio wave are not important; however, when simulating the plasma dynamics numerically, one needs to choose a concrete shape of the wave packet.